 Know what I mean?

 So that’s what I have for you this month — a simple September menu plan.
-Most of these dinners require little prep (I usually do a quick food prep routine on the weekend).
+Most of these dinners require little prep and don’t dirty too many dishes.

-I plan a lot of easy meals, dump & forget crockpot recipes, and plenty of grilled foods since this hot summer just keeps on going.
+I plan a lot of easy meals, lazy dinners, dump & forget crockpot recipes for fall meal ideas, and also grilled foods for late summer dinner ideas since this hot summer just keeps on going.

 September Dinner Ideas Monthly Meal Plan

-Most dinners do not have a side dish listed.
+Most of these dinners do not have a side dish listed.
 This is because it’s either an all-in-one dish, or my plan is to serve raw or grilled vegetables with the main course.

 4. Grilled bratwurst